Effective date: 2 August 2019

 In major projects with complex and expensive tender requirements (such as public private partnerships or alliancing projects), a field size of two maybe sufficient.
-Agencies may consider partially compensating tender participants for their bid costs.

 For smaller construct-only projects, the field size should be limited to a maximum of six - for example where the Tender Documentation includes a Bill of Quantities (a measured list of the materials needed for the Works).

 In determining whether to seek more than the minimum number of tender participants consider any competitive benefit that could be achieved from a larger field against factors such as the:

 - time and cost of preparing and evaluating tenders;

 - complexity of the project;

 The planning process should enable Agencies to build a productive relationship with suppliers in the relevant market.

 A program of works could justify establishing a Supplier Panel following a competitive tender process to provide a ready source of suitable participants to support multiple related procurements.

 The breakdown of the procurement into packages provides the opportunity to have more participants engaged to provide Works or Construction Services.
 For example, few major contractors operate in regional areas, so dividing a large project into several smaller projects may give local participants a greater opportunity to compete for a project.